 Overview of the Crisis in Vietnam

 Vietnam suffers from a concentrated HIV/AIDS epidemic.
-This means that the highest prevalence rate is still among the so-called primary HIV population including drug users injecting drugs intravenously, prostitutes, or homosexuals.
-For these population groups, the prevalence of the disease is around 28% within one province, but the prevalence within the country's population is 0.53%.
-This corresponds to approximately 293 000 people infected with HIV in 2007.
+Specifically, the highest prevalence rate is still among the so-called primary HIV population, including intravenous drug users, prostitutes, and homosexuals.
+For these populations, the prevalence of the disease is around 28% in one province, while the prevalence for the country's overall population is 0.53%.
+This corresponds to approximately 293,000 people infected with HIV in 2007.

-Our work focused on building integrated care in the area of prevention of mother-to-child transmission of HIV in three Hanoi healthcare facilities - the National Pediatric Hospital, Obstetric Hanoi Hospital and Mother Center Hospital.
+Our work focused on building integrated care in the prevention of mother-to-child transmission of HIV in three Hanoi healthcare facilities: the National Paediatric Hospital, Obstetric Hanoi Hospital and Mother Centre Hospital.

 Comprehensive health assistance for 458 HIV-positive children and 286 children exposed to HIV.